 There are three plans available - Basic, Premier and Plus - with the Premier option open for a 30 day free trial before the standard monthly charges kick in, so it's a good place to start.

 All plans allow access to unlimited envelopes and financial accounts, and also provide the option to automatically import transactions and, of course, to monitor your account balances.
 Access to live chat and interactive reports are available across all too.
 The Premier plan then adds in access to learning and debt reduction centers, assistance in getting set up, and priority support, while Plus encompasses all of this along with a dedicated personal coach, quarterly money coaching sessions, and the chance to make a personalized financial plan.

 Syncing to financial institutions is simple with Mvelopes.
 You can choose from the most popular banks and credit unions, or search for those that may be less well known.
 After entering your credentials with the bank, this personal accounting software imports all your account balances and transactions.

 Transactions are automatically categorized, but you can edit them and customize categories as needed.
 While this service allows you to connect to brokerage accounts, it only transfers balances, so you can see how your investments contribute to your net worth, but you can't monitor your portfolio performance.
 This software lacks specific reporting for investment accounts and tax purposes.
-If you have investments, Quicken Premier and Moneyspire are good options.
+If you have investments, Quicken Premier (opens in new tab) and Moneyspire (opens in new tab) are definitely better options.